Analyzing BGC Partners (BGCP) and Its Competitors

 Summary

-BGC Partners rivals beat BGC Partners on 10 of the 15 factors compared.
+BGC Partners peers beat BGC Partners on 10 of the 15 factors compared.

 BGC Partners Company Profile